 Though potentially subject to bias, picking fault scarp components requires human input (Gillespie et al., 1992; Zielke et al., 2015; Middleton et al., 2016; Hodge et al., 2019).
 Therefore, it is vital that users check each fault scarp component for accuracy.
-As shown in Figure 2a, selections are checked for accuracy by the user's visual interpretation and updated, as necessary, by repeating the fault component selection step until a solution that fits the observations is obtained.
+As shown in Figure 2a, selections are checked for accuracy and updated, as necessary, by repeating Step 3 until a solution that fits the observations is obtained.
 If the user does not like a specific selection, the user can reselect data from the initial profile, and thus a new best fit least squares linear regression can be redefined for a surface and that data selection saved instead.
 Once the user has the desired representation for the fault scarp components, it is saved by running the next code box.
-The user then loads in the next fault profile and repeats the fault component selection and visual quality check for each new profile.
+The user then loads in the next fault profile and repeats Steps 3 and 4 for each new profile.
 Data selections are saved as a comma-separated file format, where different columns represent the separated data for the hanging wall, footwall, and scarp segments of the profiles.
 These data are saved together in a separate folder for organization and to be read by the MC Slip Statistics calculator.